Bridging The Strategy Implementation Gap: Why executives must champion project delivery to realise the UK’s Industrial Strategy

 - lorenaflorian0

-The recently released UK’s Modern Industrial Strategy [i] is a bold 10-year vision to transform the economy—targeting eight high-growth sectors, unlocking investment, and creating high-quality jobs across the country.
-But for executives, program and project sponsors and decision-makers, one truth is clear:
+The recently released UK’s Modern Industrial Strategy [i] is a bold ten-year vision aimed at transforming the economy.
+It targets eight high-growth sectors, unlocking investments and creating high-quality jobs across the country.
+However, for executives, program sponsors, and decision-makers, one truth stands out:

-As outlined in The Strategy Implementation Gap by James Bawtree and Michael Young, the real challenge isn’t crafting strategy—it’s delivering it.
-And with 70% of IT projects [ii] and as high as 99.5% of mega-projects [iii] failing to meet their goals, the UK’s ambitious industrial transformation is at risk unless we close the gap between intent and implementation.
+As outlined in The Strategy Implementation Gap by James Bawtree and Michael Young, the real challenge lies not in crafting strategy but in delivering it.
+Research indicates that 70% of IT projects [ii] and an astonishing 99.5% of mega-projects [iii] fail to meet their goals.
+The UK’s ambitious industrial transformation is at risk unless we effectively close the gap between intent and implementation.

 The Strategy Implementation Gap: A Leadership Imperative

-The Industrial Strategy acknowledges this challenge.
-It’s not just about policy—it’s about delivery.
-But as Bawtree and Young argue, most organisations fall short because they:
+The Industrial Strategy acknowledges this crucial challenge.
+It’s not merely about policy; it’s about delivery.
+Bawtree and Young argue that organizations often fall short because they:

 Separate strategy from delivery